KeyWorksRW/wxUiEditor/docs/import_formbuilder.md

 - **wxUiEditor** will connect to events using **Bind()** rather than **Connect()**
 - **wxUiEditor** will not disconnect events in a destructor since **wxWidgets** already does this

 If you import a **wxFormBuilder** project, **wxUiEditor** will default to generating the same filename that was generated before.
-If you would like to compare the differences, then in **wxUiEditor** change the default source and header extensions to `.cc/.hh` or `.cxx/.hxx` so the the new code won't orerwrite the old code that **wxFormBuilder** generated.
+If you would like to compare the differences, then in **wxUiEditor** change the default source and header extensions to `.cc/.hh` or `.cxx/.hxx` so that the new code won't overwrite the old code that **wxFormBuilder** generated.